telegraf/telegraf/docs/README.md

 #### phone

-Generates middleware for handling messages with `phone` entity.
+Generates a middleware for handling messages with `phone` entity.

 `Telegraf.phone(triggers, ...middleware) => function`